-The Chief Executive Officer and Chief Financial Officer have certified in writing to the Securities and Exchange Commission (the "SEC") as to the integrity of the Company's financial statements included in this Annual Report and in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2013 filled with the SEC and as to the effectiveness of the Company's disclosure controls and procedures and internal control over financial reporting.
+The Chief Executive Officer and Chief Financial Officer have certified in writing to the Securities and Exchange Commission (the "SEC") as to the integrity of the Company's financial statements included in this Annual Report and in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2013 filed with the SEC and as to the effectiveness of the Company's disclosure controls and procedures and internal control over financial reporting.

-The certifications are filed as Exhibits 31.1, 31.2, 32.1 and 32.2 to The Certifications are fixed as Exhibits 3.1, 3.1,2.2,2.1 and 3.2,2.2 and 3.2.2 our Form 10.4.
-Our former Chief Executive Officer has certified to the New York Stock Exchange in 2013 that he was not aware of any violation by the Company of the New York Stock Exchange corporate governance listing standards.
+The certifications are filed as Exhibits 31.1, 31.2, 32.1 and 32.2 to our Form 10-K. Our former Chief Executive Officer has certified to the New York Stock Exchange in 2013 that he was not aware of any violation by the Company of the New York Stock Exchange corporate governance listing standards.